SUNSET OF FURMANKIND

 Dante held up a tentative hand.
 “I have no intention of backing out,” he said, “but have you ever had anyone take the escape clause?”

-She unfolded the first item in her hands and then held up one of the garments that the newcomers had seen the Furs in the cafeteria wear.
-It was a lightweight, Asian-style robe with short sleeves and a hem that would hang to a person's knees.
-There was a split in the back that they all knew was for a furman's tail, and a matching belt sash to keep the garment closed.
-There was a deep pocket on each side, but instead of set perpendicular to the ground, they were each at a forty-five degree angle toward the back.
+She unfolded the first item in her hands and then held up one of the garments that the newcomers had seen some of the Furs in the cafeteria wear.
+It was a lightweight, Asian-style robe with short sleeves and a hem that would hang to a person’s knees.
+There was a split in the back that they all knew was for a furman’s tail, and a matching belt sash to keep the garment closed.
+There was a deep pocket on each side, but instead of set perpendicular to the ground, they were each at a forty-five-degree angle toward the back.
 The beige material looked like it might be made of lightweight cotton.
 She transferred the robe to one hand, and then held up a smaller cloth item in her other hand.
-It was a pair of matching shorts with wide leg openings and a u-shaped lowering in the waistband in the back, no doubt designed to rest beneath a tail.
+It was a pair of matching shorts with wide legs and an adjustable strap over an opening in the back of the waistband to close across the base of a tail.